-NIJ expects that any award from category 5 under this solicitation will be made in the form of a cooperative agreement, which is a type of award that provides for OJP to have substantial involvement in carrying out award activities.
+NIJ expects that any award under this solicitation will be made in the form of a grant or cooperative agreement.
+A cooperative agreement is a particular type of award that provides for OJP to have substantial involvement in carrying out award activities.
 See Administrative, National Policy, and Other Legal Requirements, under Section F. Federal Award Administration Information, for a brief discussion of what may constitute substantial federal involvement.
-As discussed Later in the solicitation, important rules (including limitations) apply to any conference/meeting/training costs under cooperative agreements.
+As discussed Iater in the solicitation, important rules (including limitations) apply to any conference/meeting/training costs under cooperative agreements.

 Please note: Any recipient of an award under this solicitation will be required to comply with DOJ regulations on confidentiality and protection of human subjects.
-See "Requirements related to Research" under "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2017 Awards" in the OJP Funding Resource Center.
+See "Requirements related to Research" under "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements" in the OJP Funding Resource Center.